mesfind/bioinfo-python/_episodes/03-starting-with-data.md

 * This section will use the `surveys.csv` file that can be downloaded from the [`Week_8/data`](https://raw.githubusercontent.com/EEOB-BioData/BCB546X-Spring2017/master/Week_8/data/surveys.csv) folder of the course repository.
 Download this file (either directly using the link or by pulling from the course repo) and copy it to your `python-bcb546` directory.
+* Be sure that `surveys.csv` is in `python-bcb546` and not `python-bcb546/data`.
+Otherwise, you must change your directory to `python-bcb546/data` before starting the exercises or include the `data` directory in your file path when opening the file in Python.

-In this lesson, we are studying the species and weight of (_vertebrate_) animals caught in plots in our study area.
+In this lesson, we are studying the species and weight of (_vertebrate_) animals captured in plots in our study area.
 The observed data are stored as a `.csv` file (comma-separated value): each row holds information for a single animal, and the columns represent: